AdaCore/gpr/doc/gpr2_library_reference/source/overview.rst

 Callers guard calls with ``Has_XXX`` or ``Is_Defined`` checks.
 Preconditions on getters enforce this at runtime when the library is built with ``GPR2_BUILD=debug`` or ``GPR2_BUILD=release_checks``.
-At the highest level, ``Tree.Load`` and ``Build.Tree_Db.Execute`` return a simple success/failure status so callers do not need exception handlers for normal error paths.
+At the highest level, ``GPR2.Project.Tree.Load`` and ``GPR2.Build.Tree_Db.Execute`` return a simple success/failure status so callers do not need exception handlers for normal error paths.

 **Typed paths.**
 All filesystem paths in the API use ``GPR2.Path_Name.Object`` rather than raw